eliasbnk/dev-setup/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Adding Aliases

-scroll all the way down to the end of the file and add these aliases:
+scroll all the way down to the bottom/end of the .zshrc file, and type all of the following:

 ```